CONSTITUTION and BY-LAWS of IMMACULATE CONCEPTION COUNCIL OF CATHOLIC WOMEN COLUMBIA, ILLINOIS

 At the death of a member, attempts will be made to notify all members.
 All members are encouraged to honor the deceased by attending the wake, joining in the Prayer Service, attending the funeral services, or remembering the deceased member in private prayer.
 Members attending the funeral Mass will assemble thirty minutes before the funeral Mass to recite the Holy Rosary.

-The members are obliged at all times to work in harmony with their officers to promote all the activities of the Council for the Church.
+Members are encouraged to support the activities of the Council for the Church.

 ARTICLE VI: Benefits to the Members – There are social advantages of membership.
 One has an opportunity to meet other members of the parish, to work with them, to pray and chat with them, and to share joys and sorrows.

 The spiritual benefits are many.
 There is the satisfaction and joy – the assurance of merit one has in working for the Master.
 “Whosoever gives a cup of cold water in my Name shall not lose his reward.”
 (Matt.
 X - 42).
 The work one does in the Council; Our Divine Master pays for in the gold coins of merit eternal.

 Meetings include activities to inform, inspire, and educate members about their faith